unbender/firestick-loader/README.md

 FREE YOUR FIRESTICK!!!

-Scripting To Root, Downgrade, Load Apps and Settings Onto Amazon Firestick and Other Android Devices
+Scripting To Root, Downgrade, Load Apps and Settings Onto Amazon FireTV and FireStick

 Current Project Testing Status: